AtomGraph/LinkedDataHub/README.md

      ```
      docker-compose up --build
      ```
-     LinkedDataHub will start and mount the following sub-folders:
+     It will build LinkedDataHub's Docker image, start its container and mount the following sub-folders:
      - `data` where the triplestore(s) will persist RDF data
      - `uploads` where LDH stores content-hashed file uploads The first should take around half a minute as datasets are being loaded into triplestores.
 After a successful startup, the last line of the Docker log should read something like: